The world's largest website

 Note: With argon gas mixes, the argon mix gas plasma (as indicated in the video below) partially

-A UNIQUE ATTRIBUTE OF SHORT CIRCUIT TRANSFER
+UNIQUE WELD BENEFITS FROM THE SHORT CIRCUIT TRANSFER MODE:

 The